Emergency Action Plan

 Dealing with the situation you may have to:

 Clear the pitch.
 Telephone for emergency services (ensure they know to enter from Grange Lane entrance).
 Keep a casualty comfortable.
 Help with CPR or EAV of a casualty.
-Ensure all accident forms are filled in correctly and send or give to Mike Sambidge (7 The Paddock, Lichfield, Staffordshire).
+Ensure all accident forms are filled in correctly and send or give to Steph Hughes behind the bar who will pass them to the club secretary.
 Ensure the accident book, located in the kitchen is filled in according to the accident form

 If anyone is alerted to a bomb being placed or likely to explode near the astro pitch then the following procedure should be adhered to.